Announcement: Open for normal business hours

 What exactly is "nasal saline irrigation"?

 In basic terms, it's the process of rinsing the inside of your nose and sinuses with specially prepared salt water.
 We recommend using a neti pot and neti salt.
 View our collection here.
-We've known for a long time that using a neti pot during a respiratory infection or seasonal allergies can help relieve symptoms by physically flushing bacteria, viruses, and pollen out of the body.
+We've known for a long time that using a neti pot during respiratory health challenges can help provide relief by physically flushing bacteria, viruses, and pollen out of the body.
 Click here to read step-by-step instructions on how to perform nasal saline irrigation.

 Limitations of the study